vijayML2002/sentiment-analysis/README.md

 # sentiment-analysis
-To find the emotion expressed through text using mobile phone
+To find the emotion expressed through text using tensorflow